HDJenga/Roblox-Link-Controller/README.md

 # Anti Virus Flagging Roblox Link Controller As Virus?

-A program that connects to the internet and downloads all the necessary libraries needed to run an application may be flagged as a false positive by some antivirus software.
+Roblox Link Controller connects to the internet and downloads all the necessary libraries needed to run an application may be flagged as a false positive by some antivirus software.
 This is because the behavior of downloading and executing files from the internet may be associated with malicious software or malware.

 Antivirus software uses a variety of techniques to detect potential threats, such as signature-based detection and behavioral analysis.
 If the program's behavior matches that of known malware or suspicious software, it may be flagged as a false positive even though it is not actually harmful.